peterjc/thapbi-pict/docs/examples/soil_nematodes/presence_absence.rst

 community varied dramatically by marker.
 This example has been setup with the same list of 23 species expected for all the markers.

-Note that none of the four reference sets include a known sequence for *Laimaphelenchus penardi*, and most are missing more than just that species.
+Note that three of the four reference sets lack a known sequence for *Laimaphelenchus penardi*, and most are missing more than just that species.

 The ``run.sh`` script runs a classifier assessment over all the samples which